 MA TESOL Studies

-The MA TESOL Studies course here at Leeds provides candidates who have little or no previous experience of teaching with the opportunity to study for a Masters degree in English Language Teaching, offering an excellent step towards a career in TESOL.
+MA TESOL Studies provides candidates who have little or no previous experience of teaching with the opportunity to study for a Masters degree in English Language Teaching, offering an excellent step towards a career in TESOL.

 You will explore the essential elements in language teaching, studying the processes of learning and teaching language, in addition to the study of language itself.
 You will also develop the knowledge and skills required to evaluate TESOL theoretical frameworks, materials and procedures in addition to those required for the practical management of the classroom.

-Throughout the year, you’ll use the knowledge and skills you gain to carry out a small-scale piece of research related to your own interests within education.
+You will use the knowledge and skills you gain over the course of the year to carry out a small-scale piece of research related to your own interests within TESOL.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.